 Nursing is both mentally and physically demanding and the good character and health of all successful applicants will be assessed by our Occupational Health Department to establish fitness to undertake our nurse education programme.
 A Disclosure & Barring Service certificate is required and will be carried out on all successful applicants.

-Adverts inviting applications for the programme are placed in the local press each year during January.
+Adverts inviting applications for the programme are placed in the local press each year from January.
 Those applicants that complete the online application form and who meet the criteria will be shortlisted and invited for interview usually during March of each year with the programmes commencing in September.
-Applications are now closed.

 For further information contact: